Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Enterococcus faecalis (vancomycin-susceptible isolates only)

-The following in vitro data are available but their clinical significance has not been established.
-At least 90% of isolates of the following microorganisms exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to 0.12 mcg/mL for oritavancin.
-However, the safety and effectiveness of oritavancin in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.
+The following in vitro data are available, but their clinical significance is unknown.
+At least 90 percent of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for oritavancin against isolates of a similar organism group.
+However, the efficacy of oritavancin in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials.

 Enterococcus faecium (vancomycin-susceptible isolates only)